thannasudhir9/PythonTorDownloaderUI-08June2025/README.md

 python torrentDownloaderUI.py

+# TODO - prompts
+add speed test in top and show download speed and upload speed of the current internet connection

 add a postgres sql database, create user and store the information of magnet links , metadata , downloaded files etc specific to the user

 create an admin user who can monitor number of users and what users have downloaded

+Show Completed Downloads in Green / Light Green Color Hide Connected Peers and Files Section, only when clicked on current active torrent should be displayed

+# Commands
 taskkill /F /IM python.exe

+Date - June 8 2025